-• We develop a modeling framework that allows us to represent the LRP as an integer multicommodity network flow problem with side constraints in a suitably defined graph.
-This graph corresponds to a two-layer time-space network that lets us keep track of the maintenance status of specific locomotives over the planning horizon, as well as managing the assignment of locomotives to trains based on their current maintenance status.
-In our representation, we allow locomotives to miss their maintenance deadlines, for example due to insufficient shop capacity, while forbidding them to pull trains or to light travel until they have been serviced in a shop.
-This differs from the most restrictive assumption in the literature, where locomotives must be serviced punctually after a fixed number of operating days or after traveling a given number of miles.

-- We propose a tractable integer linear programming (ILP) formulation for the LRP, which can be solved optimally by current state-of-the-art mixed integer programming (MIP) solvers within reasonable computing time.
+- We develop a modeling framework that allows us to represent the LRP as an integer multicommodity network flow problem with side constraints in a suitably defined graph.
+This graph corresponds to a two-layer time-space network that keeps track of the maintenance status of specific locomotives over the planning horizon, as well as managing the assignment of locomotives to trains based on their current maintenance status.
+We allow locomotives to miss their maintenance deadlines, for example due to insufficient shop capacity, while forbidding them to pull trains or to light travel until they have been serviced in a shop.
+This differs from the most restrictive assumption in the literature, where locomotives must be serviced punctually after a fixed number of operating days or after traveling a given number of miles. - We propose a tractable integer linear programming (ILP) formulation for the LRP, which can be solved optimally by current state-of-the-art mixed integer programming (MIP) solvers within reasonable computing time.
 The size of the formulation depends on its underlying graph, which we keep within a manageable size by using commodity aggregation and flow decomposition techniques, and by considering only suitable subsets of repositioning and maintenance opportunities.
 For a typical one-week instance, our model has over 2.3 million constraints and 3.8 million integer variables, and can be optimally solved in less than 10 minutes, on average.
 Unlike previous solutions methodologies, we do not need to devise specialized algorithmic strategies to find optimal solutions in short computing times. - We perform extensive computational experiments to assess the performance of the model and evaluate how variations on key parameters, such as shop capacity, connecting times and repositioning costs, affect the structure of optimal solutions.
-Our findings indicate that locomotive repositioning is sensitive to variations in repositioning costs, as one would expect, and that the weekly fleet size is largely impacted by variations on both connecting times and repositioning costs.
+Our findings indicate that locomotive repositioning is sensitive to variations in repositioning costs, as one would expect, and that the weekly fleet size is largely impacted by variations in both connecting times and repositioning costs.
 Interestingly, reductions in shop capacity have a minor impact on the system performance, which suggests that it is well protected against major shop disruptions.
-Our methodology is valuable to run multiple scenario analyses and support decision-making. - We compare solutions obtained by our model with those implemented in practice by the company, and show that our formulation provides solutions that require both fewer locomotives and less repositioning.
+Our methodology can be used to run multiple scenario analyses and support decision-making. - We compare solutions obtained by our model with those implemented in practice by the company, and show that our formulation provides solutions that require both fewer locomotives and less repositioning.
 Our methodology, coupled with the models and algorithms developed by Ortiz-Astorquiza et al. (2019), can help the company manage its locomotive fleet in a more cost-effective way, while respecting relevant operational and business constraints.
+Note that although we focus on CN's case study, the maintenance rules and regulations we consider are applicable to the whole North American market.
+Hence, our methodology is applicable to other railway companies by adjusting the necessary side constraints.